UPDATE: After publishing the list, we’re getting requests to review new tools all the time, so there will be more than 42 of them.

 A tool like Vocal References is a must-have for e-commerce websites but it also works pretty well for portfolios, “business-card” style websites and even blogs.

 Do you have any favorite SEO tools worth mentioning?
-Let us know in a comment!
+Let us know in a comment or start a discussion in our WordPress Family Facebook community!

 Let’s explore nasty tricks marketers were using to “hack” their ways to search engines’ front pages.
 Here are the top ten outdated SEO practices.